neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-cities-of-the-world.md

    </details>
    &nbsp;

-5. Now let's go back to the `cities/index.js` file and update each `li` to link to a specific page.
+5. Now let's go back to the `cities/index.js` file and update each `li` to link to its specific page.
 We will use the `slug` property on each `city` object to help construct the `href`.
-The goal should be, for example, that the `Tokyo` city links to `/cities/tokyo`
+The goal should be, for example, that the `Tokyo` city links to `/cities/tokyo`.

    <details>
        <summary>🙈 Hint</summary>